yoon5862/CUrator/README.md

 ```

 # **LLM Inference with Curator**
-Perform the end-to-end LLM inference and measure the TTFT time:
+Perform the end-to-end LLM inference and measure the TTFT time in NVIDIA GeForce RTX 4090:
 ```bash
 cd <path/to/curator>/script